-Skip to main content
+Skip to content

-WebAssembly Text Format (WAT)
+The WebAssembly Text Format

 WA offers a notation which can be used to write human-readable code, compiled to WASM.
 This so called WebAssembly Text Format looks a little similar to Assembler, which you might have seen before.